 The information in this section is for applicants who:

-• Hold licensure in a US jurisdiction, as the equivalent of a registered psychologist, and
+• Hold licensure in a US jurisdiction, as the equivalent of a CHCPBC Full licence in Psychology,

 • Are currently registered with the National Register of Health Service Psychologists (NRHSP) or currently holding a Certificate of Professional Qualification (CPQ) issued by the Association of State and Provincial Psychology Boards (ASPPB), and